 There's something magical about the Thousand Islands region of upstate New York.
-Where else can you skip stones into Canada right from the waterfront of your full hook-up campsite?
-Wellesley Island State Park is such a premier camping destination that the State of New York considers it their "Flagship Park".
-Which is a fancy way of saying, all of your camping dreams can become reality here.
+Where else can you skip stones into Canada right from the waterfront of your full hookup campsite?
+Wellesley Island State Park is such a premier camping destination that the State of New York considers it their Flagship Park (which is a fancy way of saying all of your camping dreams can become reality here!).

 With 436 campsites, Wellesley Island State Park is easily the largest park in the Thousand Lakes area.
-The park is open year round, and summer hiking trails turn into winter ski trails when the snow flies.
+The park is open year-round, and summer hiking trails turn into winter ski trails when the snow flies.
 There are so many things to see and do right in the area that many families have been visiting Wellesley for generations.

 Apart from the islands themselves, the Minna Anthony Common Nature Center is the main attraction in the park.
 With 600 acres of nature preserve within the park and three miles of shoreline, the Nature Center has eight miles of trails for hiking and skiing, a large museum and interpretive center, greenhouses, a butterfly den, and classes and activities for all ages year-round.

 There is a nine-hole golf course, which can be played in reverse, boat launches, a marina, food concession, laundry, a playground, and miles of bike-friendly park roads.
 Several companies offer tours of the surrounding islands by water and one of the main highlights is a castle!
 You'll wish you had more time to stay.

 Just below the border with Canada, Wellesley Island State Park is located just off of I-81 and NY-100.
 In fact, you can throw a rock across the water and it will probably land in Canada’s section of the St. Lawrence River.
 The park is only 31.2 miles north of Watertown, which is the self-proclaimed inventor of the safety pin and the five and dime stores.
 It is also the home of the Little Green Tree air fresheners you see hanging in many people’s cars.